kkpatel1/GSoC2017/WebBasedGUIForGNURadio.md

 A summary of suggested features are as follows:

 1. Following plots will be implemented for the web based GUI.
 Most plots are directly available in Bokeh library.
 Others can be developed by providing the formatted input values to existing plots in Bokeh library.
-   - Constellation Display
+   - Constellation Sink
-   - Histogram Display
+   - Histogram Sink
    - BER Sink
-   - TimeRaster Display
+   - Frequency Sink
-   - Frequency Display
+   - Time Sink
-   - Time Display
+   - Waterfall Sink
-   - Waterfall Display
+   - TimeRaster Sink (If time permits)

 2. Following input widgets will be implemented for the web based GUI.
 All these widgets are already available in Bokeh library.
    - Checkbox